gabrieltheodoropoulos/GTNetMon-Swift-Package/README.md

 In iOS >= 12.0, the new `Network` framework of the iOS SDK is used to retrieve network information.
 In older iOS versions, `SCNetworkReachability` API is used instead.

+## Version

+Current up-to-date version is 1.0.3.

+## License

+GTNetMon is licensed under the MIT license.